Tom Kessler

 Tom Kessler is an American politician.
 He served as a Republican member for the 96th district of the Kansas House of Representatives.

-In 2021, Kessler won the election for the 96th district of the Kansas House of Representatives.
-He succeeded Stephanie Yeager.
+In 2021, Kessler won the election for the 96th district of the Kansas House of Representatives against Stephanie Yeager with 53.3% of the vote.
 Kessler assumed his office on January 11, 2021.
+In 2023 he ran unopposed and was re-elected to his position.
 He owned a liquor store.

+In 2025, Kessler as Chair of the House Federal State and Affairs Committee pushed forward a bill to legalize the sale of tobacco products in vending machines.
+The bill died in committee.